 - Build SAP Commerce with Gradle

-The plugins are extensively documented in the Github wiki of the project, check it out!
+The plugins are extensively documented in the docs folder of the project, please check it out.

 git clone <project> cd <project> ./gradlew bootstrap